Last updated: 09/13/2021

 For the latest Consular Alerts for U.S. Citizens please click here

-*** Effective January 26, 2021, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test (PCR or antigen, paper or electronic copy bearing your name) taken within three calendar days of travel.
+*** All airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel, regardless if you have already been fully vaccinated.
+This can be a PCR or Antigen “Shnell” rapid test, paper or electronic copy, bearing your name, date of birth and lab name.
 Alternatively, travelers to the United States may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

-- The Department of State has issued a Level 4 Travel Advisory for Austria, advising U.S. citizens not to travel to Austria due to COVID-19.
+- The Department of State has issued a Level 3 Travel Advisory for Austria, advising U.S. citizens to Reconsider Travel to Austria due to high rate of COVID-19 cases.

-- COVID-19 tests are readily available throughout Austria at airports, “Apotheke” (pharmacies), public and private labs, government testing centers, and pop-up kiosks.
-Antigen “schnell” (rapid) tests provide results within 15 minutes.
-PCR tests are more accurate, but more expensive with results taking 12 – 24 hours.
+- COVID-19 tests are available throughout Austria at airports, “Apotheke” (pharmacies), public and private labs, government testing centers, and pop-up kiosks commonly found in city centers.

-- Travelers without Austrian health insurance may incur charges for COVID-19 tests.
-Average costs are $30 for antigen rapid tests and $100 for a PCR test.
+- Travelers may incur charges for COVID-19 tests.
+Residents may have access to free COVID-19 testing.
+Average costs are $30 for Antigen rapid tests and $100 for a PCR test.

-- U.S. citizens can obtain COVID-19 tests upon arrival at Vienna International Airport.
+- U.S. citizens can obtain COVID-19 tests at Vienna International Airport.

-- The City of Vienna offers free antigen tests at the Vienna International Center for all residents of Vienna.
+- Residents of Vienna can obtain free antigen tests at the Vienna International Center.

-- Test results are usually delivered by text message or e-mail, but you may request a paper copy from the lab.
-Your test result must show your name to be accepted by airlines.
+- Test results are usually delivered by text message or e-mail, or you may request a paper copy from the lab.

 COVID-19 Vaccine Information: